-Identifying and managing caregiver stress helps you manage it better and in turn reduces the negative impact on your ability to provide care.
+Identifying and managing caregiver stress helps you manage it better and, in turn, reduces the negative impact on your ability to provide care.

-There are many factors that contribute to caregiver stress:
+Many factors contribute to caregiver stress:

-Know the signs of caregiver stress.
+Know the signs of caregiver stress

 - Feelings of being overwhelmed